Do investors need to be concerned about Cardlytics Inc. (CDLX)?

 The recent increase in stakes in CDLX appears to be a result of several institutional investors and hedge funds increasing their positions.
 The Vanguard Group, Inc. made another increased to its shares in CDLX during the first quarter, upping its stake by 1.87%.
 During the last quarter, the company dropped down 54,314 additional shares for a total stake of worth $17.11 million, bringing number of shares owned by the company to 2,959,508.

 During the first quarter, BlackRock Fund Advisors subtracted a -27,084 position in CDLX.
 683 Capital Management LLC purchased an additional 0.22 million shares in the last quarter, increasing its holdings by 12.78%, now holding 1.9 million shares worth $10.98 million.
+At the end of the first quarter, Baillie Gifford & Co. increased its CDLX holdings by 30.69% and now holds 1.44 million CDLX shares valued at $8.3 million with the added 0.34 million shares during the period.
 CDLX shares are owned by institutional investors to the tune of 95.80% at present.

 Leave a Reply